Venkatesh-Bellari/Hospital-Mangement-System/README.md

 🏥 Your Hospital Management Journey

-Let’s take a look at how easy it is to manage hospital operations using this system:

 1. Register Patients – Start by registering patients with essential details like name, age, medical history, and contact information. 📝